On this page

 Now let's assume we want to get a link to display the detail page of a single

 news entry.
-For this task, the optional parameters action
+For this task, the optional parameters action and id need to

 have values assigned.
 This is how you do that: